 So despite what I said in Point 1, you do need a certain amount of passion for your topic.
 Because building a business is a long haul, and there will be times when there’s no profit and the only thing keeping you going is a driving interest in the topic itself.

-There are some topics that are so limited in scope that you simply couldn't find 52 valid topics to write about.
+There are some topics that are so limited in scope that you simply couldn’t find enough valid topics to write about.

-So grab a piece of paper and see if you can find a year’s worth of topics within your potential niche.
+So grab a piece of paper and see if you can find 18 months’ worth of topics within your potential niche.